abijith-2002/React-Native-AI/ReactNativeApp/README-STARTUP.md

 # Expo Startup and Build Notes

 This project uses a wrapper to normalize Expo's host option in preview/CI environments, ensuring the app starts even if a preview system passes an invalid `--host 0.0.0.0`.
+It also configures the dev server to bind to port 3030 and exposes a readiness healthcheck that the preview system can detect.

 - Start commands:
   - npm start (defaults to tunnel mode)